ONSdigital/ons-ppt/CONTRIBUTING.md

      2. Click the **Fork** button at the top right.
 This creates a copy under your GitHub account.
    - **Clone Your Fork Locally:**
      1. On your forked repository page, click the **Code** button and copy the URL.
-     2. Open your terminal in Visual Studio Code and run:
+     2. Open your terminal and run:
         ```cmd
         git clone <your-fork-url>
         cd <repo-folder>